ezEngine/docs/docs/runtime/configuration/interfaces.md

 # Singleton Interfaces

 *Singletons* are classes of which there should only be a single instance throughout the lifetime of the process.
-Although ez uses the *singleton pattern* quite extensively for built-in classes, such as `ezTaskSystem` and `ezResourceManager`, those classes don't use dedicated singleton infrastructure.
+Although EZ uses the *singleton pattern* quite extensively for built-in classes, such as `ezTaskSystem` and `ezResourceManager`, those classes don't use dedicated singleton infrastructure.
 Instead, they only expose static functions, and there is no need for any instance.

 Accessing such singletons is trivial, as you can always call their functions directly.
 However, there is another type of singleton, which does require special handling.